hirukad/Comprehensive-Breast-Cancer-Analysis-ML/README.md

 This project predicts whether a tumor is malignant or benign using machine learning.

 ## 🧠 Model
-Used Logistic Regression (accuracy: 79.8% on Kaggle).
+Used Classification techniques  (accuracy: 90.3% on Kaggle for random forests).

 ## 📈 Dataset
 Breast Cancer Wisconsin dataset (from Kaggle).